Pass/No Pass (P/NP) Limit | Class Attendance

 The same policy applies to graduate students enrolled in undergraduate courses.

 Students may access their semester grades online in myMILLS via the Mills Resource Portal.
-Grade reports are mailed upon written request of the student.
-Grade reports are not sent to the parents of students.
 Students who have not fulfilled their financial or other obligations to the College may not be able to access their grades until the obligations are met.

 Any appeal of a grade must be undertaken before the end of the following semester or, in the case of seniors, before graduation.
 Reasons for appeal are to correct an actual error in computation or an error in entering the grade, or to address cases where some part of the student's work has been unintentionally overlooked.
 The first step in the procedure is an informal consultation between the instructor and student.
 If the matter remains unresolved, the next steps involve an appeal to the department head and to the academic dean of the division.
 If the matter still remains unresolved, an appeal may be made to the provost/dean of the faculty, who will make a final disposition of the appeal.